Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Analysis and Results

-We note that the F\&P averages match the ensemble average more closely for $z = 10~\rm and~8.3$ than any random GIC simulation, however they become more comparable to them at $z= 7.6~\rm and~7$.
+We note that the F\&P averages match the ensemble average across all redshifts.
+While their deviation from the ensemble average increases with decreasing redshift, it is still less than that of the individual GIC simulations (see lower panels of Figure~\ref{fig:powerspectra}).
 This is understandable as a combination of two effects.
-First, the F\&P approach is expected to yield improvements on the predictions of features that are primarily governed by the large-scale structure, while it does not provide a statistical improvement on the prediction of galaxy properties \citep[][]{Villaescusa-Navarro_2018}, such as ionizing photons output, as they are entirely dominated by local physics.
+First, the F\&P approach is expected to yield improvements on the predictions of features that are primarily governed by the large-scale structure (as they are tied to the matter power spectrum), while it does not provide a statistical improvement on the prediction of galaxy properties \citep[][]{Villaescusa-Navarro_2018}, such as ionizing photons output, as they are entirely dominated by local physics.
 Secondly, the period of emergence of ionized regions is one where the 21-cm signal becomes increasingly non-Gaussian.
-Thus, the information content in the power spectrum is reduced in this period as compared to earlier and later redshifts, which have a homogenized distribution of neutral and ionized hdyrogen, respectively.
-So, any possible improvement in computational expense obtained by using the F\&P method rather than a traditional IC simulation due to the contribution of the large-scale structure to the 21-cm signal is not going to be visible in the Gaussian components of the signal.
-For this reason, we observe an increase in deviation of the F\&P averages from the ensemble average with decreasing redshift (see lower panels of Figure~\ref{fig:powerspectra}).
-While we visually note that the F\&P averages match more closely the ensemble average as compared to individual GIC simulations, we quantify the improvement in Section~\ref{sec:improve}, where we consider all our F\&P pair averages.
-In contrast, \citet{Giri_2023} reported an improvement by a factor of at least 4 at $z = 9$, when $\langle x_{\rm HI} \rangle$=0.8.
+Thus, the information content in the power spectrum is reduced in this period as compared to earlier and later redshifts, which have a homogenized distribution of neutral and ionized hydrogen, respectively.
+While the contribution from the large-scale structure remains the same, the fluctuations of $\delta T_{\rm b}$ are increasingly affected by the presence of ionized gas, which in our simulation is dominated by large and isolated ionized regions.
+While this mostly affects the power spectrum at small scales, the cumulative fluctuations over large scales can also show up.
+Thus for the F\&P method we observe deviations in the 21-cm signal power spectrum which are larger than those in the matter power spectrum as redshift decreases.
+However, we note that these deviations are still smaller than those of the individual GIC simulations.
+Nevertheless, it is necessary to check if an F\&P pair average power spectrum is more likely to minimize cosmic variance as opposed to an average of two random GIC simulations.
+Thus, we quantify the improvement on using the F\&P method in Section~\ref{sec:improve}, where we consider all our F\&P pair averages.